adenhelex/Music_Player/README.md

-# Music Player
+# Music Player 🎵

-Hey!
-This is a music playlist app I built inspired by Spotify.
-You can search for songs, create playlists, and actually play music - not just mock data, real audio playback!
+A fully functional Spotify-inspired music playlist application built by **Sikarin Kaewjutaniti**.
+Search through songs, create custom playlists, and enjoy real audio playback with a beautiful dark-themed interface.

 ## What it does